gospodima/Extended-SimGNN/README.md

 #### Input and output options
 ```
-  --database    STR     Name of the dataset to be used.
+  --dataset     STR     Name of the dataset to be used.
 Default is `AIDS700nef`.
   --plot        BOOL    Plot mse values during the learning.
 Default is False.
 ```
 #### Model options